notaryproject/notation/specs/commandline/verify.md

 ### [Preview] Verify local OCI image

 Users should configure trust policy properly before verifying local OCI image.
 According to trust policy specification, `registryScopes` property determines which trust policy is applicable for the given artifact.
 The value of `registryScopes` should be a fully qualified URL for both local and remote images.
 For example, a remote image is referenced by "localhost:5000/net-monitor:v1", thus the value of `registryScopes` should contain "localhost:5000/net-monitor", which is the repository URL of the image.
 Local OCI image is in the form of OCI layout directory, the reference is different from a remote image, for example "./hello-world:v1".
-Users need to specify which `registryScopes` is used to verify the local image using flag `--scope`.
+Besides flag `--local-artifact`, users need to specify which `registryScopes` is used to verify the local image using flag `--scope`.
 Here is an example of trust policy configured for local image `./hello-world:v1`:

 ```jsonc
 {